kemitchell/writing.kemitchell.com/_posts/2020-04-04-Polyform-Noncompete-Licenses.md

 ---
 title: Noncompete By Two Other Names
-description: Why are the last Polyform licenses taking so long?
+description: Why are the last PolyForm licenses taking so long?
-series: Polyform
+series: PolyForm
 date: Sat 04 Apr 2020 11:58:26 PM PDT
 tags:
 - Licensing